-Carbon Movie Review: Fahadh Faasil Is All Set To Begin 2018 In Style!
+Carbon Movie Review: Shines Like A Diamond, But Only At Parts!

 Plot

 The story of Carbon revolves around a youngster named Siby, who is a representative of today's youth.
 Siby's big aim is to make money but his own plans and ideas for achieving it.
-At a juncture, he is assigned with a new job and a task, which acts as a turning point in his life.
+At a juncture, he gets to know about a treasure deep inside the woods and what happens rest has been narrated in Carbon.

-Meet the cast & crew members of Carbon..
+At first, let's see how the cast & crew members of Carbon have fared for the movie..

 Fahadh Faasil As Siby